Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/memory-window-reference.md

 > The memory chart.

 To view a snapshot in the [memory details panel](#memory-details-panel), click on the chart at the part you want to view.

-To toggle which memory types appear in the memory chart, click the memory type in the [memory details panel](#memory-details-panel).